Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 for eight commit
-Final set up for react front end checked react-router becareful for component when error make sure see console first\*\* checked install react icons and react router dom
+Final set up for react front end checked react-router becareful for component when error make sure see console first\*\* checked install react icons and react router dom checked for 14 commit
+1.loadscript for map need to add at the top level coz can use the whole application checked 2.front end when i am trying to pass the autocomple. api is not working for getPlaces() 3.that mean i can not reply for libray checked
+4.use onload(setData) and check with if and result out for .formatted checked 5.normal set up for booking.js